 One recent afternoon a lovely natural momma in my neighborhood wrote me a semi-frantic email.
 Her little 9-month-old daughter was running “a high fever,” of 100.4 she said.
 Since her daughter also had a cough, she was worried about pneumonia.
 “I’ve been giving her ibuprofen ATC to try to bring the fever down and I’m really scared….”
 A few emails later she was reassured that this was a low temp, did not meet the symptoms of pneumonia, and she was able to relax.

 So what if your little one wakes up in the middle of the night, fretful and hot to the touch.
 You check her temperature and it is 102 degrees.
 She’s had a cold for a few days but hasn’t had a fever until now.
 You feel worried and don’t know what to do.
 Should you give Tylenol, go to the emergency department?
 Should you call your doctor’s office hoping to reach someone in the middle of the night?
 Can you wait until morning?
-You’ve heard about using herbs for fever and thought it sounded good at the time, but now that your child has one, you’re not so sure.
+You’ve heard about using herbs for fever and thought it sounded good at the time, but now that your child has one, you’re not so sure, it’s better to put on a song for your baby and check so you have piece of mind.

 What should you do?